-(u) Accounting Pronouncements Issued But Not Yet Effective
+(t) Accounting Pronouncements Issued But Not Yet Effective

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), which supersedes FASB ASC Topic 840, Leases ("Topic 840"), and provides principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method for finance leases or on a straight-line basis over the term of the lease for operating leases.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of classification.
 Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases.
 For companies that are not emerging growth companies ("EGCs"), ASU 2016-02 is effective for fiscal years beginning after December 15, 2018.
 For EGCs, the ASU was to be effective for fiscal years beginning after December 15, 2019.
 However, in November 2019, the FASB issued ASU No. 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815) and Leases (Topic 842): Effective Dates ("ASU 2019-10"), which included a one-year deferral of the effective date of ASU 2016-02 for certain entities.
 In June 2020, the FASB issued ASU No. 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities ("ASU 2020-05"), which further defers the effective date for certain entities.
 As a result, the ASU is now effective for EGCs for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
-Assuming we remain an EGC, we intend to adopt the new standard in the fourth quarter of 2022 using the modified retrospective method, under which the Company will apply Topic 842 to existing and new leases as of January 1, 2022, but prior periods will not be restated and will continue to be reported under Topic 840 guidance in effect during those periods.
-The Company expects to elect certain optional practical expedients.
-The Company anticipates that the adoption will not have a material impact on its statements of operations, statements of comprehensive loss or its statements of cash flows but expects to recognize right-of-use assets and liabilities for lease obligations associated with its operating leases.
+Since the Company will cease to be an emerging growth company as of December 31, 2021, the relief granted under ASU 2020-05 will not apply and the Company is required to adopt the standard during the fourth quarter of 2021.
+The Company is currently assessing the impact of the adoption of this guidance on its financial statements.

 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which eliminates certain exceptions to the general principles in Topic 740 and simplifies other areas of the existing guidance.
 For non-EGCs, ASU 2019-12 is effective for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
 For EGCs, the standard is effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
 Early adoption is permitted.
+Since the Company will cease to be an emerging growth company as of December 31, 2021, the Company is required to adopt ASU 2019-12 during the fourth quarter of 2021.
 The Company is currently evaluating the impact of ASU 2019-12 on its financial statements.